webmonger/MMM-PlexDeck/README.md

 |----------------- |-----------
 | `plexURL`        | *Required* The URL of your plex server
 | `updateInterval`        | *Optional* How often to refresh 'On Deck' <br><br>**Type:** `int`(milliseconds) <br>Default 300,000 milliseconds (5 minutes)

+## Contributing

+Contributions of all kinds are welcome, not only in the form of code but also bug reports, documentation edits, and suggested improvements.